 Check Out the Video For Easy To follow Driving Tips…

-The most important safety factor to remember is in New Zealand we drive on the left side of the road !
+The most important safety factor to remember is in New Zealand we drive on the left side of the road!

 Driving In New Zealand Tips…

-- you must always carry your license when driving.
+- always carry your license when driving.

 - you and your passengers must wear seat belts including suitable child restraints while the vehicle is moving

 - Do not drink and drive.
 Police have the right to stop and breath test drivers at any time… often called random breath testing.